 What's the difference between a preamplifier and distribution amplifier?

 The only difference between a preamplifier and a distribution amplifier is the location of the amplifier.
 Preamplifiers are installed near the antenna.
 Distribution amplifier are installed indoors on the antenna side of the signal splitter or before a very long cable run..

 Preampliers are the best choice to enhance reception performance.
 Understand, a preamplifier doesn't improve the performance of the antenna.
 It improves the performance of the antenna system.
-The antenna will receive the same signal as it did before the preamplifier was installed.

 How does a preamplifier get electricity to operate?

 The power inserter included with the preamplifier injects low voltage electricity into the coax cable that leads up to the preamplifier near the antenna.
 In turn the preamplifier boost the TV signal and sends it back down the same coax cable that is supplying the operating voltage coming up.

 Do not install a signal splitter in line between the mast preamplifier and the indoor power inserter.
 If the signal splitter is located between the mast preamplifier and the indoor power inserter it will interrupt the flow of electricity to the mast preamplifier and the preamplifier will fail to operate.
 If a signal splitter is in use it should be located on the TV side of the power inserter.
 See diagram below.